 You may send us a formal representation upon receipt of the Notice to Owner, which we must respond to if we receive it within 28 days of the date the form is issued.
 If a representation is received after that date we do not have to respond to it.

-Further details of the full Penalty Charge Notice Process can be found here.
+View further details of the full Penalty Charge Notice Process.

 Challenging a parking fine (PCN)